Voljega/BestArcade/README.md

 Custom tab :
 - Same as above, without the testing part and everything related to it
 - So it will generate a set of the most interesting games
-- Mame DAT must be provided by the user
+- Mame DAT must be provided by the user or you can use the one included in the softxare data files)

 Neo Geo AES tab :
 - Generate Neo Geo AES full set from either FBNeo or recent mame set, FBNeo is recommanded though